 Did I mention that the main lens of most smartphones are wide angle cameras?
 Yes; I did.
 But we also have ultra wide angle lenses, which allow you to capture more people and things in one photo than wide angle lenses do.
 You need this when you need to take a large group photo, for example, or capture an object that is rather wide.
 Ultra wide angle lenses capture a wider angle.
 The name is self-explanatory.

-Then we have telephoto lenses.
-These are great for zooming into far away objects.
+One of the rarest type of camera in smartphones is the telephoto lens.
+This is great for zooming into far away objects.
 They can also be used to zoom into small, nearby objects, depending on how the lens is crafted.
-Telephoto lenses are specialised tools, so they are not common on smartphones.
+Telephoto lenses are specialised tools, and so are expensive, so they are not found in most smartphones have multiple cameras.

 And then, we have the even more advanced periscope lens, that is usually found in only the most expensive, or photography-focused phones.
 They are more advanced adaptations of telephoto lenses.
 Consider reading, How Periscope Camera Phones Work And Why You Should Get One for a more detailed explanation.